 3) \textbf{Exponential utility}

-where $K\left(\cdot\right) ,$ $\phi\left(\cdot\right) $ are given by $\left( 5.2\right) $ and $\left( 5.15\right) ,$ respectively, and
+where $K\left( \cdot\right) ,$ $\phi\left( \cdot\right) $ are given by $\left( 5.2\right) $ and $\left( 5.15\right) ,$ respectively, and

-\begin{remark} Comparing the results of this special case with our solutions, we find the following facts: The equlibrium proportion investment strategies coincide in the three cases.
+\begin{remark} Comparing the results of this special case with our solutions, we find the following facts: The equilibrium proportion investment strategies coincide in the three cases.
 The consumption strategies are different in the three cases.
-Moreover, our equilibrium consumption strategies are well defined and explicitly given, while in \cite{Solano} the equilibrium consumption strategy in the case of Potential utility as well as the case of Exponential utility are obtained via a very complicated integro-differential equations, whose unique solvability are not established. \end{remark}
+Moreover, our equilibrium consumption strategies are well defined and explicitly given, while in \cite{Solano}, equilibrium consumption strategies in the case of Power utility as well as in the case of Exponential utility, are obtained via a very complicated integro-differential equations, whose unique solvability are not established. \end{remark}